Welcome to Reception (Early Years Foundation Stage)

 The EYFS Staff

 The Early Years Foundation Stage (EYFS) staff support the children as they embark on their learning journey through our school.
-Mrs Brogan (RJB) and Miss Evans (RAE) are the EYFS teachers.
-They are supported by Mrs Collinson, Mrs Richards, Mrs Sparey, Mrs Morgan, Miss Moth and Mrs Fox, the EYFS Teaching Assistants.
-PPA cover is provided by Mrs Davis in RAE fortnightly and Mrs Fox in RJB each week.
+Mrs Goyal (RVM) and Miss Evans (RAE) are the EYFS teachers.
+They are supported by Mrs Collinson, Mrs Sparey and Mrs Brown, the Teaching Assistants.

 Supporting your child at home

 This term the children will continue to recognise digraphs* and trigraphs* within words and use these when writing too!
-It is important that the children practise their digraph/trigraph* sounds and high-frequency words at home, at least five times a week, so that they can be recalled quickly.
-Children have word sets, captions and books to develop their reading skills too.
+It is important that the children also practise their sounds at home, at least five times a week, so that they learn all the sounds with quick recall.
+Recognising the sound that each letter makes supports your child in being able to blend sounds together to read words.
+There is further information about blending for reading in the front of your child’s reading record.

-Your child’s reading scheme book will be changed every Monday; please place your child’s book in the basket at the front of the class if you wish it to be changed.
+Your child’s reading scheme book will be changed when they read to the teacher/teaching assistant and show that they have a good understanding of what they have read.
 Each book needs to be read several times – this allows your child to develop a good understanding of the story as well as other reading skills.
 Each reading session can have a different focus, for example;

 First read – talking about the pictures in the story and discussing what the book could be about;